Historical Downtown Walking Tour

 Denver Art Museum

-One of the city’s newest architectural jewels, the Denver Art Museum's striking Hamilton Building opened to rave reviews in October 2006.
-Its bold, jagged look was inspired by the Rocky Mountains and geometric rock crystals found in the foothills near Denver.
-Of course, the original building built in 1971 and designed by Italian architect Gio Ponti remains an impressive part of the Denver landscape, and is renowned for its collection of Native American art and artifacts.
+One of the city’s newer architectural jewels, the Denver Art Museum's striking Frederic C. Hamilton Building opened to rave reviews in October 2006.
+Its bold, jagged look was inspired by the Rocky Mountains and by the geometric rock crystals found in the foothills near Denver.
+Of course, the original building — built in 1971 and designed by Italian architect Gio Ponti — remains an indelible part of the Denver landscape and is renowned for its collection of Native American art and artifacts.
 The art inside DAM is impressive, but the buildings themselves are attractions all on their own.